The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 2. Publicity for an event that is not sponsored by the Fletcher Free Library or the City of Burlington must not be worded in a manner that would imply Library sponsorship of the group’s activities.

-3. The name, address, and/or telephone number of the Library must not be used as the official address or headquarters of an organization.
+3. The name, address, and/or telephone number of the Library must not be used as the official address or headquarters of an outside organization.

 4. The party scheduling the meeting room shall be responsible for any injury to any participant and for any damage caused by any participant to the Library or other person.